informatik-mannheim/HSMA-CTT/setup.md

 1. Add the current user to the `docker` group to use docker commands without sudo.
 1. Create a directory, preferably with permissions restricted to the root user.
 For our server we use `/var/local/ctt-app`, but any location is valid.
 All further instructions will be relative to this folder.
-1. Create a certs directory and copy your key and certificate into the certs directory.
+1. Create a certs directory and copy your key, certificate, and the a file with the password for the key into the certs directory.
 The files should be named `app.key` and `app.pem` respectively.
+The file with the password must be linked in nginx.conf under server -> ssl_password_file.
 Make sure the key can only be accessed by the root user!
 1. Create a file named `.env`.
 It will contain deployment specific configuration:

     ``` conf